Privacy Policy

 Depending on how you use our Services, this may include:

-• Identity and contact details: name, business name, email address, phone number, and role, which may be supplied by you or received from a sign-in provider (for example, name and email from a Google sign-in, where you have agreed to share them with us).
+• Identity and contact details: name, business name, email address, phone number, and role, which may be supplied by you or received from a sign-in provider (for example, your email address and profile details from Clerk, or name and email from a Google sign-in, where you have agreed to share them with us).

-• Service and business data: information you or your organisation enter into or generate in our software (for example, data relevant to financial services, commercial property, or home automation projects), and communications with us.
+• Service and business data: information you or your organisation enter into or generate in our software (for example, data relevant to financial services, commercial property, home automation, or fund administration workflows), and communications with us.

-• Technical and usage data: IP address, device and browser type, general location (for example, derived from IP), and usage analytics, where we or our sub-processors collect these to operate and secure the Services.
+• Technical and usage data: IP address, device and browser or app type, operating system, general location (for example, derived from IP), diagnostic logs, and usage analytics (such as page views, feature usage, and performance metrics), where we or our sub-processors collect these to operate, secure, and improve the Services.

 We do not use social sign-in to post to your social networks without a separate, explicit action from you.